 The lightweight Sunski Yuba offers a more stylish than sporty look, but with a versatile performance, we found ourselves loving.
 Their lenses have good clarity and contrast and are pleasant to look through and wear.
 Though they're a touch on the small side, they quickly became a well-loved pair for those they fit.
 They stand pleasantly away from most faces and are one of the more comfortable pairs in this lineup for folks with small to average-sized heads.
 The thin but sturdy frames come in a decent variety of colors, allowing you to match your vibe.
 “I love the classic looks of these; they make me feel like an extra in a film set in the '60s,” said one of our testers when describing her experience in the Yubas.

 Many of our testers love the look and lightweight feel of the Yuba.
+Credit: Maggie Brandenburg

 Aviators are classically stylish sunglasses, and the Tifosi Shwae are our favorite pair when on a budget.
 “These are cool shades that have a great mirrored finish, and I love the shape,” tester Maggie Nichols reports.
 The lenses are pretty good, with a slight rosy tint to their brown shade.
-The Shwae also has numerous small hidden features that put them a step above the other aviators we've tested, like nose pads in sturdy metal plates and texturized rubber grips at the backs of the bows to hold the sunnies to your face rather than brittle arms that get stuck in long hair.
+The Shwae also has numerous small hidden features that put them a step above the other aviators we've tested, like nose pads in sturdy metal plates and texturized rubber grips at the backs of the bows to hold them to your face rather than brittle arms that get stuck in your hair.

 The nose pad plates on the Tifosi Shwae are not particularly adjustable, so try them on for comfort before committing.
 Also, the lenses aren't ideal in lower light conditions, and some back reflections can occur, making them challenging in certain bright situations.
 The flattened, open aviator design also lowers overall coverage in all the ways you would expect.
 But ultimately, when we want inexpensive aviators, it's the Tifosi Shwae we reach for.
 “I can't help but quote Top Gun when I put these on, to the chagrin of everyone I'm hanging out with,” says one of our reviewers.
-The J + S Classic Aviator is another inexpensive pair if you are specifically interested in aviators.
-For folks seeking tighter coverage and polarized lenses, the Suncloud Mayor is hard to beat performance-wise.

 Diggin' the style of the Shwae.
+Credit: Maggie Brandenburg

 How We Tested